alex-ism-022624/Usage-rate-data/README.md

 - json

 ## File description
-The file 'python-scripts' contains the script that brings the data in the right shape to be displayed on googlesheet
+The file 'python-script' contains the script that brings the data in the right shape to be displayed on googlesheet